westridgegroup/oghma-arrangement/README.md

 ![oghma-arragement conceptual diagram](./wrg-analytics-conceptual.png)

 ## Getting Started
 1. This project is expects resources created by [wrgcli](https://github.com/westridgegroup/wrgcli) project's OpenTofuAzureBootstrap.sh script to exist.
+The script has been imported locally to this repo for now.
 2. From bash shell: az login (make sure you are in the correct subscription)
 3. From bash shell: source ./wrgcli.sh
 4. From bash shell: tofu_setup ./env/dev.tfvars